-This is the perfect kitchen gift set.
+The perfect kitchen gift set.
 There’s an adorable half apron with two matching hot pads.
 Bundle up the trio with a set of your favorite recipes and a few kitchen utensils to create a handmade-from-the-heart gift basket.

 Pull out some pretty fabrics from your scrap stash and blend them together into a happy mix of pattern and color.
 Each mitt uses up to four different fabrics.
 They’d make a great gift for wedding shower season!

 The Janome Circular Sewing Attachment, Aurifil Thread, and multiple rows of decorative stitching work together to create a “round-tastic” set of hot pads.
 Add a special recipe or unique seasoning for an excellent gourmet gift.

 Add a little sparkle with metallic cottons.
 This is a fast and fun project that would be great for someone new to sewing.
 The waistband and ties are surprisingly easy to make, but give the apron a very professional look.

 This panel-style apron (with a bonus matching hot pad) lets you play with a bold print to improve your fussy cutting skills.
 The wraparound pocket is a perfect match against the skirt, and a solid color frames the bib and skirt.